Committees & Working Groups

 This committee commissions regular financial reports from the treasurer, receives budget requests from committees and working groups, and makes recommendations to the larger yearly meeting.

 This committee will accept nominations to committees, working groups, and for yearly meeting officers – presiding clerk, assistant presiding clerk, recording clerk, and treasurer.
 Efforts are made to have representation from every church.
 A list of nominees is presented to the larger yearly meeting at annual sessions.
-Nominations are for one-year terms.
+Nominations are for one- to three-year terms.
 Complete our on-line form to make a nomination.

 This committee is focused on